FREE SHIPPING on orders of $85 or more

-An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2014
+An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2016

 A multitude of spelling variations characterize Norman surnames.
 Many variations occurred because Old and Middle English lacked any definite spelling rules.
 The introduction of Norman French to England also had a pronounced effect, as did the court languages of Latin and French.
 Therefore, one person was often referred to by several different spellings in a single lifetime.
 The various spellings include Woolley, Wooley, Wooly and others.

 This web page shows only a small excerpt of our Woolley research.
 Another 159 words (11 lines of text) covering the years 1622, 1675, 1695 and 1771 are included under the topic Early Woolley History in all our PDF Extended History products and printed products wherever possible.

-Another 103 words (7 lines of text) are included under the topic Early Woolley Notables in all our PDF Extended History products and printed products wherever possible.
+Another 30 words (2 lines of text) are included under the topic Early Woolley Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Woolley family moved to Ireland, but this topic is not covered in this excerpt.
 Another 33 words (2 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Many English families left England, to avoid the chaos of their homeland and migrated to the many British colonies abroad.
 Although the conditions on the ships were extremely cramped, and some travelers arrived diseased, starving, and destitute, once in the colonies, many of the families prospered and made valuable contributions to the cultures of what would become the United States and Canada.
 Research into the origins of individual families in North America has revealed records of the immigration of a number of people bearing the name Woolley or a variant listed above:

 Woolley Settlers in United States in the 17th Century

 Woolley Settlers in United States in the 18th Century